dashjoin/platform/dashjoin-docs/docs/development-production.md

 ## Start Expression

 The platform allows defining an expression that is run whenever the platform starts.
-This expression can be defined via the on-startup setting in the system configuration.
+This expression can be defined via the on-start setting in the system configuration.
 A typical use case is setting up the database and maybe running an ETL.
 Let's assume a "create table if not exists MyTable(...)" is located in the query catalog under the name "create" and an ETL job is defined as "etl", the following expression would create the table and run the ETL job: